leocity207/OConfigurator/documentation/source/architecture/guidlines.rst

-C++ codding Guidlines
+C++ coding Guidlines
 =====================

-	this are C++ codding guidlines that should be followed while adding c++ code to the project
+	this are C++ coding guidlines that should be followed while adding c++ code to the project

 pointer
 -------